-NEVER shake your baby to make him or her stop crying!
+NEVER shake your baby to make them stop crying!
 Shaking can damage your baby’s brain.

-You may have to try a few different techniques before you find one that calms your infant.
+You may have to try a few different things before you find what calms your infant.
 Here are some ideas for calming a baby:

 - Make sure all of the baby’s comfort needs are met.
 Babies like to be dry, dressed warmly but not overheated, and well fed.

-- Try gently stroking the infant’s abdomen.
+- Try gently stroking the infant’s belly.

 - Take the infant for a ride in the car or stroller.

 - The baby may need a change of scenery.
 Walk around the house with the baby or go into another room.

 - Cuddle your baby against your body while you walk or sit in a rocking chair.